sdvg/launchtile/README.md

 Go to **chrome://extensions/shortcuts** and look for _LaunchTile_.

 Firefox:
-Open **about:addons**, click on the cogwheel symbol, choose "Manage Extension Shortcuts" and look for LaunchTile.
+Go to **about:addons**, click on the cogwheel symbol, choose "Manage Extension Shortcuts" and look for _LaunchTile_.

 ## Build